-High school state course code: 122512, Course Format: 1 semester, Credit: 1.0
+High school state course code: 122512, Course Format: 1 semester, Credit: 1.0 Common Course Code: CFRN 1023, College credit: 3 lecture hours

-Prerequisite: Spanish I DE; See Page 10 for DE eligibility requirements
+Prerequisite: Spanish I DE; See Appendix D for DE eligibility requirements

 This is a college-level course that counts for both high school and college credit simultaneously.
 In this course, students will learn the basic lexicon and structure of Spanish; emphasis on the four basic skills (listening, speaking, reading, and writing) and culture of the Spanish-speaking world.
 This course is a continuation of Spanish I. By the end of the course students will be able to describe their daily routine, express preferences in a store, and order food in a restaurant.